ctb/titus-blog/src/2015-software-as-a-primary-product-of-science.rst

 post) addressed potential solutions to this in `Hacking Academia
 <https://jakevdp.github.io/blog/2014/08/22/hacking-academia/>`__,
 about which I have mixed feelings.
-While I love both Jake (platonically) and his blog post, there's a bit too much magical thinking in that post (I don't see (m)any of those solutions getting much traction in academia).
+While I love both Jake and his blog post (platonically), there's a bit too much magical thinking in that post -- I don't see (m)any of those solutions getting much traction in academia.

 The bottom line for me is that we need to figure it out, but I'm a bit stuck on practical suggestions.
 Natural selection may apply --